Original Post Date: Dec 12, 2019

 After your Master Business License has been cancelled or your corporation dissolved, there are a few things you will want to ensure are done in order to shut down operations entirely:

-- Notifying the closure of your business to Revenue Canada
+- Notifying the closure of your business to the Canada Revenue Agency

 - Complete and file the final tax return for the business